An exercise using visuals to outline the steps of a process

-Use this framework to show what a concept looks like in action.
-Storyboards build a shared understanding by telling a story about how people in the future might experience your idea.
+Use this framework to show what a concept looks like in action with visual storytelling.
+Storyboards build a shared understanding by telling a visual story about how people in the future might experience your idea.
 They can also help you gain support from decision-makers and rally a team to bring the concept to life.